-- Ensure all material collected as part of an investigation is secure.
-All records and original documentation concerning a completed investigation that ultimately leads to sanctions against a centre be retained for a period of not less than six years.
-If an investigation leads to invalidation of certificates, or criminal or civil prosecution, all records and original documentation relating to the case will be retained until the case and any appeals have been heard and for six years thereafter. - Expect all parties, who are either directly or indirectly involved in the investigation, to fully cooperate with BHSQ.
+- Ensure material collected as part of an investigation is secure.
+Records and original documentation concerning a completed investigation that ultimately leads to sanctions against a centre, be retained for a period of not less than six years.
+If an investigation leads to invalidation of certificates, or criminal or civil prosecution, records and original documentation relating to the case will be retained until the case and any appeals have been heard and for six years after. - Expect parties, who are either directly or indirectly involved in the investigation, to fully co-operate with BHSQ.

-Either at notification of a suspected or actual case of malpractice/maladministration and/or at any time during the investigation, BHSQ reserves the right to impose sanctions on the centre in accordance with the sanctions policy in order to protect the interests of learners and the integrity of the qualifications.
+BHSQ may impose sanctions on the BHSQ Approved Centre as detailed in its sanctions policy in order to protect the interests of learners and the integrity of the qualifications.
 Where malpractice/maladministration are found to have taken place BHSQ may charge costs to the centre in accordance with the pricing structure at that time.

-BHSQ also reserves the right to withhold learner results for all BHSQ courses/qualifications and/or units they are studying at the time of the notification or investigation of suspected or actual malpractice/maladministration.
+BHSQ may withhold learner results for other BHSQ courses/qualifications and/or units they are studying.

-If appropriate, BHSQ may find that the complexity of a case or a lack of cooperation from a centre means that BHSQ is unable to complete an investigation.
-In such circumstances BHSQ will consult the relevant regulator in order to determine how best to progress the matter.
+BHSQ may find that the complexity of a case or a lack of cooperation from a centre means it is unable to complete an investigation.
+In such circumstances BHSQ will consult the relevant regulator in order to determine what to do next.